Abena-Kay/Portfolio-website/README.md

-# Eirenefound Portfolio website by ©faradGraphix.
+# Eirenefound Portfolio website by ©Abena-Kay.

 This project was done using HTML, CSS and JS.
 It involves basic programming syntax for the various programming